wscrosswy/dmsd-notebooks/README.md

+### Overview
 This repo contains notebooks with queries, examples and code snippets as part of my research on data model-driven systems integration.

-fhir-profiles-sparql:
-- FHIR profiles mapped into the ontology domain are analyzed using generic SPARQL queries to produce compatibility reports
+**fhir-profiles-sparql**: FHIR profiles mapped into the ontology domain are analyzed using generic SPARQL queries to produce compatibility reports

-***SETUP***
+### Setup
 Stardog Setup
 - Stardog docs: https://docs.stardog.com/
 (TODO)